Abdominoplasty

 Reconstruction of the umbilicus (belly button) following an abdominoplasty surgery.
 The original umbilicus is sutured into a new hole created by the surgeon.

 Abdominoplasty or "tummy tuck" is a cosmetic surgery procedure used to make the abdomen thinner and more firm.
 The surgery involves the removal of excess skin and fat from the middle and lower abdomen in order to tighten the muscle and fascia of the abdominal wall.
 This type of surgery is usually sought by patients with loose or sagging tissues, that develop after pregnancy or major weight loss.

 History

 Modern abdominoplasties were developed starting in the 1960s.
 Heavier populations have led to increased demand for the surgeries, while technological advancements have improved their quality.

 Types of abdominoplasty surgery

-Abdominoplasty surgeries vary in scope and are frequently subdivided into categories.
-Depending on the extent of the surgery, a complete abdominoplasty can take from one to five hours.
-A partial abdominoplasty (mini-tuck abdominoplasty) can be completed between one and two hours.
-On the other hand a fleur-de-lis abdominoplasty can take up to seven hours.
+Abdominoplasty procedures vary in extent and technique and may be classified according to the amount of tissue excision, abdominal wall repair, liposuction, and circumferential contouring performed.
+Contemporary studies describe multiple categories, including conventional abdominoplasty, mini-abdominoplasty, lipoabdominoplasty, circumferential abdominoplasty, and fleur-de-lis abdominoplasty.

+The choice of technique depends on patient anatomy, skin excess, fat distribution, abdominal wall laxity, and whether contouring is limited to the anterior abdomen or extends around the trunk.